Brief History of Oil Development in Pico Canyon

 The Fourth Report also states that on January 28, 1867 "twelve barrels of crude oil were shipped from Pico Canon."
 The report later says that "among the specimens from California sent to the Paris Exposition of 1867 was petroleum from ...
 Wiley's Spring, San Fernando Mountain (Pico Canon), Hughes' Spring, and Pico Spring, Los Angeles County."

-From the Division of Oil, Gas, and Geothermal Resources (DOGGR) records (with data they copied from the original California Star Oil Works records written by Charles A. Mentry):
+From Division of Oil, Gas, and Geothermal Resources (DOGGR) records (with data they copied from the original California Star Oil Works records written by Charles A. Mentry):

 CSO 1 - Commenced drilling August 22, 1875, Completed drilling September 1875 - "Well was drilled to 120 ft. with spring-pole rig.
 At 30 ft. produced about two bbls. per day by sand pumping.
 This oil was in shale.
 At 120 ft. pumped 10 to 12 bbls. per day.
 In 1877 got an engine and deepened well to 600 ft.
 At 175 ft. it pumped 30 bbls. per day.
 In 1882 deepened again to 735 ft. but without any benefit.
 The best sand-rock was at 170 ft."